 In a variety of towns and circumstances, she served as a probation officer, parole agent and juvenile residential counselor before moving into administrative, marketing and fund raising positions in human service organizations.
 Ms. Thompson took a break from human services for seven years to own and operate a bar and restaurant.
 Let’s be honest; that’s another type of human service.

 While making plans to return to her rural roots, Kathi and her mother discovered an injured kitten at the family farm.
 The kitten, whose face was a mass of unhealed injuries, decided to make Kathi her guardian.
 She wrapped herself around an ankle, started purring, and wouldn’t let go.
 Against the advice of her mother, Kathi took the kitten home and to a veterinarian, the vet diagnosed road burn serious enough to take all the fur from the left side of her face, and the kitten – Tiger Lily – eventually healed and took a huge part of Kathi’s heart.

 Tiger Lily was joined by the rest, rescue kitties, all: Little Socks (thank you, Aunt Mary); Kali, Ko and Mo (thank you, Connie); Sassy Pants (thank you, Ant Sherwy); and Mr. Bean (thank you, Pulaski Animal Center).
-A recent arrival, Speckles (thank you, Tennille) has joined the cast, but will not live at the Inn.
+Two recent arrivals, Speckles (thank you, Tennille) and Moriah (thank you again, Pulaski Animal Center), have joined the cast but will not live at the Inn.